Resolve QuickBooks Error 6143 Using These Simple Methods

 The sudden encounter of QuickBooks data error 6143 when opening or restoring the company file can be triggered due to multiple reasons, which we are discussing below:

-• Any data damage or corruption to your QB company file.
+• Any data damage or corruption to your QB file.

-• Network issues when opening the company file on the multi-user environment.
+• Network issues when opening the file on the multi-user environment.

 • Missing transactions from your company file.